bhargav1000/web-scraper/README.md

 ## Impact of this project:
 - This project saved several hours for the faculty at my college in the result aggregation process.
 Earlier, professors would collect results for each student one at a time and this would take upto 16 hours to collect a single department's results.
 This project saved more than 40 hours in result aggregation.

-- This project also helped analyze the results to identify at risk/poor performing students and academic help was provided to these students.
+- It also helped analyze the results to identify at risk/poor performing students and academic help was provided to these students.

-- This project helped in scraping results for more than 3000 students in less than an hour's time.
+- This project scraped results for more than 3000 students in less than an hour's time.